The Red Fort of Old Delhi - Tourist Trap or Essential Visit?

 The first impressions (after the impressive size) when we approached the Red Fort were not great.
 The hassle and begging, which had been surprisingly low on our mornings exploration of the old town market of Chandni Chowk, was constant here.
 Every twenty seconds we would be approached for money in some form or other.
 It was a part of India we had been warned about but not one we had actually experienced up until now.
 Then we saw the queue...

 The foreigner queue wasn't just shorter, it was non-existent.
-We felt bad as we walked past the hundreds in line but our guilt was slightly lessened when we saw the difference in entrance costs.
+We felt bad as we walked past the hundreds standing in line but our guilt was slightly lessened when we saw the difference in entrance costs.
 If you are an Indian National (and willing to wait in line) the entrance fee to the Red Fort is 35 rupees (£0.33 or $0.42).
 The foreign entrance fee when buying online is 550 Rupee (£5.23 or $6.83)!
 This ten times extra charge made us feel a little better at skipping the enormous queue.

 The Lahori gate of the Red Fort rises up impressively.
 The red frontage is crowned by a fluttering Indian Flag - Red Fort Old Delhi

 Past the armed security and ticket check we found ourselves outside the Lahori Gate.
 The scale of the gates are impressive from a distance but overwhelming up close!
 The entrance is gigantic, a red stone courtyard with walls that encircled and nearly blocked out the sky with their sheer scale.
-This was also where the selfies began.
+This was also where the selfies began

 Pockets of people were whispering and pointing at us, this made us more than a little self conscious and John had to check he had done his fly up.
 A young man peeled off from a family and tentatively approached us.
 “Selfie please?
 One selfie” he asked.
 “Of course” we replied.
 And the flood gates were open...